 Regular attendance and punctuality are important in developing habits and attitudes of responsible behavior.
 If a student is absent, state regulations require parents/guardians to notify the school office by phone as soon as possible to report the absence.
 If the school office has not been notified of the absence by 10:00 a.m., the school office will initiate a call to parents.
-Parents may leave a message 24 hours a day.
-The attendance line is (330) 867-8720 ext.
-350. To help us track illness in the school, please do not simply say your child is sick, but specify the reason for the absence; i.e., fever, vomiting, etc. If the absence is due to a reason other than illness, please indicate that as well.
+Parents may call the attendance line at (330) 867-8720 ext.
+350 and leave a message 24 hours a day.
+Parents may also email attendance@sthilary.org at any time to report an absence.
+To help us track illness in the school, please do not simply say your child is sick, but specify the reason for the absence; i.e., COVID-19, fever, vomiting, etc. If the absence is due to a reason other than illness, please indicate that as well.
 Requests for homework must be made at the time of your call to report the absence or no later than 10:00 a.m.
 We will not be able to accommodate your request after that time.

-In the case of an excessive number of absences (fifteen or more per semester), parents will be notified by the school office and a conference will be set up.
+In the case of an excessive number of absences (20 or more per semester), parents will be notified by the school office and a conference will be set up.
+Parents will also receive notification through our Digital Academy system when a student is in danger of approaching this benchmark or has reached it.
 This notification serves as a reminder that the child may be considered for non-promotion due to the extreme number of absences.
 In order for a quality learning experience to take place, the child needs to be present in school.
 Students who are absent from school should not attend after school activities.
-A student who is absent for consecutive days due to illness may be required to submit a note from the doctor.
+A student who is absent for consecutive days due to illness or after or after 15 days in a semester may be required to submit a note from the child's doctor for all non-Covid sickness-related absences.
+Please see the table below for more information on excessive absences and habitual truancy.